slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Code and media are permissionless leverage.
 They’re the leverage behind the newly rich.
 You can create software and media that works for you while you sleep.
 An army of robots is freely available - it’s just packed in data centers for heat and space efficiency.
 Use it."
 -- Naval Ravikant [1974]*

-> *"The most basic idea of strategy is the application of strength against weakness.
-Or if you prefer, strength applied to the most promising opportunity.
-A good strategy doesn’t just draw on existing strength; it creates strength.
-Rumelt’s definition of strategy as creating strength is particularly important.
-You don’t deplete yourself as you execute your strategy.
-You choose tactics that reinforce and build strength as they are deployed."
--- Richard Rumelt*

 Hints: